TeachersFirst's September 11 Resources

 This site includes advertising.

 In the ClassroomShare a link to the podcasts via your web page or blog.
 Have students answer the daily question then respond with a short journal entry or with comments on your webpage.
 Use lesson resources to supplement your current curriculum or commemorate events such as 9/11, MLK Day, Presidents Day, or Constitution Day.
-View videos on your interactive whiteboard (or projector).
-Assign videos to groups of students to view then report to the class.
+Assign podcasts to groups of students to use, then report to the class.
 Rather than a traditional report, challenge cooperative learning groups to collaborate on a topic found on the site using Netboard, reviewed here, to share ideas and information.

 Grades7 to 12